-If the player character does not take damage from long falls so long as they land on a non-damaging surface (as was common in the early days of Video Games), this can be especially jarring.
-There may be certain levels where you fall many, many, many screens down, but hit bottom completely unharmed; yet a simple pit would end your life instantly.
+If the player character does not take damage from long falls as long as they land on a non-damaging surface (as was common in the early days of Video Games), this can be especially jarring.
+There may be certain levels where you fall many, many, many screens down, but hit the bottom completely unharmed, yet a simple pit will end your life instantly.
 More egregiously, bottomless pits are almost always instantly fatal, even in games where your character can take a point-blank explosion or a volley of bullets and only lose one point of health.
-However, the biggest threat to a player's Willing Suspension of Disbelief are the pits which are treated as being fatal, even when they are located above safe landing ground.
+However, the biggest threat to a player's Willing Suspension of Disbelief is the pits which are treated as being fatal, even when they are located above safe landing ground.
 The screen will simply refuse to scroll down if you fall into it.

-With the advent of 3-D, and mostly realistic falling damage, most "bottomless" pits are shown (or assumed) to be really, really deep pits.
+With the advent of 3-D and Falling Damage, most "bottomless" pits are shown (or assumed) to be really, really deep pits.
 Still, one wonders why science labs, factories, and temples have so many deadly drops built in them, or why the building inspectors allow them.
 Sometimes, the pits are clearly not bottomless but are treated as if they were anyway, because the player would be unable to get back up to the designated path.

 Watch out for Ledge Bats, which live to knock you into these while you are jumping.

 - There are pits like this scattered hither and yon throughout Blasphemous.
 The catch is that you can acquire a Relic called the Linen of Golden Thread that prevents you from dying.
 Several "bottomless" pits actually have items in them that you can only reach by jumping in with the Linen.